imports

 - The method is slow, due to the uniformity of the timestep sizes.

-package.
+A variety of faster and more accurate (albeit more complicated) integrators have been proposed, many of which have implementations in scipy's integrate package.
 Due to their superior speeds and accuracies, we'll use these methods during inference.
 As a sanity check, we compare our basic Euler Method solver to scipy's:

 # define integrate_scipy_full and scipy_MM integrate_scipy_MM (and helpers) to integrate chemical kinetics with scipy